fogbow/fogbow-deploy/README.md

 Fogbow Playbook
 ==========
-This tutorial provides an easy way to deploy the entire fogbow infrastructure.
+Provides an easy way to deploy the entire fogbow infrastructure.

 ## Pre-installation